-One of the biggest dogma runs like this:
+One of the biggest dogmas runs like this:

 If we want to maximize our happiness, the best way to achieve it is to maximize our freedom.

-When we have freedom, we can use it to do things that maximize our happiness, we’re not taking orders from anyone, and no one needs to make decisions on behalf of us.
+When we have freedom, we can use it to do things that maximize our happiness, we’re not taking orders from anyone, and no one needs to make decisions on our behalf.
 And the way to maximize freedom is to maximize choice.
-Most people want to make more money not because they want the cold hard cash, but money actually brings more freedom to our life.
+Most people want to make more money not because they want the cold hard cash, but because money actually brings more freedom into our life.

 The more choices we have, the more freedom we have.
 The more freedom we have, the happier we are.
-No one is ever questioning this.
+No one ever questions this.

-The top goals most people have today are certainly not job security nor stable relationship and happy family.
-Most people want to have more freedom to choose how they spend their life in their own term.
+The top goals most people have today are certainly not job security nor stable relationships and a happy family.
+Most people want to have more freedom to choose how they spend their lives on in their own terms.